 Fire Shelter Stigma

 A primary objective of every operational fire plan is to keep firefighters out of entrapment situations.
 However, firefighters must always be prepared to deploy their fire shelters.
-But being ready means more than just practicing deployments and having a fire shelter that is in ready condition, it also means the firefighter must be mentally prepared to make the decision to deploy.
+Being ready means more than just practicing deployments and having a fire shelter that is in ready condition.
+Being ready also means firefighters are mentally prepared to make the decision to deploy.

-Firefighters have suffered burn injuries and severe smoke inhalation due to the apprehension which resulted in delaying the deployment of a fire shelter.
+Firefighters have suffered burn injuries and severe smoke inhalation because they delayed fire shelter deployment due to apprehension.

 We train and practice how to deploy our fire shelters—so why do we hesitate to use them?